TestWithHarshada/Midbrain-Academy/Test Plan/README.md

-  - Project Name : Midbrain Academy - Website Automation Testing
+  - Project Name : Midbrains Academy - Website Automation Testing

 1. Introduction
-This Test Plan is designed to verify the functionality and user interface of the MidBrains Technologies website.
+This Test Plan is designed to verify the functionality and user interface of the MidBrains Academy website.
 The goal is to ensure that all functional areas, navigation links, and forms work as expected using automated testing scripts.

 2. Scope of Testing
 Functional areas to cover :
  - Home Page: Verification of successful page load, title, and URL.
  - Navigation Menu: Testing all links for proper redirection.
  - Course Pages: Validating details for MERN, Testing, and other course pages.
  - Forms: Functional testing of the Contact Form and Enquiry/Lead Form.
  - Buttons & CTA: Ensuring "Send Email" and call-to-action buttons trigger the correct actions.